stone-alex/EliteIntel/DEVELOPERS.md

 Welcome to developing for Elite Intel, a Java-based QoL app for *Elite Dangerous*.
 This guide ensures contributions align with the app’s architecture and Frontier’s TOS.
 The app uses an event-driven design (`elite.intel.gameapi`), Swing UI (`elite.intel.ui`), and integrates STT/TTS (via
 `elite.intel.ai.ears` and `elite.intel.ai.mouth`) and AI (via `elite.intel.ai.brain`).

+### How does the app work?
+The app monitors journal and auxiliary files and builds local cache of relevant data stored in json format.
+In addition Elite Intel uses custom API to access EDSM and Spansh data sources for specific features.
+The user speaks in to microphone, this audio is sent to STT for processing, and resulting text is sent to AI for analysis and response.
+The AI figures out intent from the input.
+The input can be a command, a query or chat.
+AI will do it's best attempt to map the input to a specific action such as a command or query.
+If non matches the AI will respond with a chat.

+The commands are handled by command handlers and in most cases execute a keystroke, or a short keystroke sequence.
+In other cases the command might require access to EDSM or Spansh for tasks such as finding a market or plotting a route.

+If the input matches a query the AI will respond with a different format of data, which is in turn routed to the query handler for processing.
+The querry handler will aggregate data necessary to perform the action and send it to AI for analysis in a different prompt along with the original user input.
+AI will respond with the data analysis response.

 ## Coding Standards

 - **Language**: Pure Java (no external dependencies beyond configured APIs).